Barbados Travel Guide

 Digital Nomads in Barbados

-If tropical casual is a style it's perfect for Barbados.
+If tropical casual is your style, Barbados is perfect for you.
 Prioritize lightweight, breathable clothing.
 You can comfortably live in flip flops and shorts but don't hesitate to pack some nicer clothes for special occasions or dinners, like long pants, a linen shirt, and shoes.
 Anything you consider beachwear will be perfectly suited.

-Your primary bag won’t make a significant difference so use whatever luggage you're most comfortable with, a roller, duffel, or backpack will all work.
+Your primary bag won’t make a significant difference so use whatever luggage you're most comfortable with; a rolling suitcase, duffel bag, or travel backpack will all work.
 You won't be bouncing between destinations, constantly packing and unpacking, and you aren't likely to be walking any further with it than the terminal to a taxi.

 Flights are regular and frequent from many US hub cities so there are plenty of opportunities to find cheap flights.
 Grantley Adams International Airport (BGI) is the only international arrival point for tourists by air.
 Located in the southern end of the island, the airport is typically a 30-60 minute drive to the main accommodation locations across the south and west coasts.